Duilio Poggiolini

-Duilio Poggiolini (born 25 July 1929 in Rome), was general manager of the pharmaceutical department of the National Ministry of Health under Francesco De Lorenzo and was involved in the Mani Pulite (Clean Hands) scandal of Tangentopoli.
+Duilio Poggiolini (25 July 1929 – 24 November 2020) was an Italian general manager of the pharmaceutical department of the National Ministry of Health under Francesco De Lorenzo and was involved in the Mani Pulite (Clean Hands) scandal of Tangentopoli.
 He was member of the P2 Masonic lodge.

-Biography
+Background

+Poggiolini was born on 25 July 1929.
 He graduated in medicine in 1954, majored in physiology and in 1963 achieved a position as professor of microbiology, in 1966 professor in chemotherapy, then in 1972 professor of hygiene.
 In 1972 he became inspector general at the Ministry of Health.

 In 1981 he became the Italian representative in the World Health Organization for the essential drugs program.
 In 1991 he was elected President of the Commission for pharmaceuticals concerned with EEC harmonization of medicine between the Member States of the European Economic Community.
 He was also vice president of the Italian Pharmacopoeia Commission.
 He also was the President of the European Union Committee for Proprietary Medical Products and Director General of the Italian Ministry of Health.

 On 20 September 1993 he was arrested at Lausanne, in Switzerland, due to a series of charges related to forgery and bribery in the management of health services, in favor of large pharmaceutical companies.
 Poggiolini tried to escape, but was found after a few weeks.

+Poggiolini died on 24 November 2020, at the age of 91.
+His death was not announced until October 2025.